patomoi/ATS-20-Starter-Pack/README.md

 - download release
 - extract
 - install CH341 Driver
-- open Arduino ide and update libraries
+- open Arduino ide and update libraries (pu2clr/SI4735, Tiny4kOLED, TinyOLED-Fonts)
-- open sketch of you interest (the examples included here [with-without bat mod] or the original included in library)
+- open sketch of you interest (the examples included here [with-without bat mod] or the original included in library -update: this sketch is now in the library exemples-)
 - verify and upload
 - if a memory issue happens, go to bandtable section and comment (//) the bands that you not use ( pick 1 FM band and 1 MW band )